jessepollak/blog/_posts/2012-05-27-day-7-uptown-sunday-and-shake-shack.md

 ![Street walk](http://distilleryimage1.instagram.com/1aaf10baa85d11e1b2fe1231380205bf_7.jpg)

 Before dinner, we popped up onto the Highline Park and wandered for a while.
 I have to admit, it is probably the nicest park I have ever been to.
-The juxtoposition between the its beautiful flora and the tall buildings surrounding it is amazing.
+The juxtoposition between the beautiful flora and the tall buildings is amazing.
 Plus, with a view onto the water, it sets up some amazing sunset moments:

 ![Sunsent](http://distilleryimage4.instagram.com/69fa1c82a81711e1989612313815112c_7.jpg)